galaxyproject/training-material/CONTRIBUTING.md

     - `question`: often turn into discussion threads
 - Status
     - `help-wanted`: requests for assistance
-    - `newcomer-friendly`: suitable for people who wants to start contributing
+    - `newcomer-friendly`: suitable for people who want to start contributing
     - `work-in-progress`: someone is working on this
     - `review-needed`: requests for review
 - Topic: each topic has its own label to easily relate the issue or pull request to the topic, but the label `template-and-tools` is used for questions/issues/pull requests related to the templates and tools rather than the lessons themselves.